S-0963

 Plain Language

-Deployers of high-risk AI systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination.
-A rebuttable presumption of compliance applies in AG enforcement actions if the deployer has complied with this section and any AG-adopted rules.
-This mirrors the developer duty in § 37-31-20(A) but applies at the deployment stage.
+Deployers must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination when deploying high-risk AI systems.
+A rebuttable presumption of compliance applies if the deployer complied with all requirements of Section 37-31-30 and any AG-adopted rules.
+This is the deployer-side analog to the developer duty in Section 37-31-20(A).

 Statutory Text